danicano123/technicalTest/README.md

 1. Open the console and do git clone `https://github.com/username/nombre-del-repositorio.git`.
 2. Do `cd repository-name` to access the project directory.
 3. Do `npm install` to install the project dependencies.
+4. do `docker-compose build app` (RECOMENDED!)
-   Once these steps are completed, the project will be ready to run.
+5. Apply your own AWS credential in docker-compose.yml Once these steps are completed, the project will be ready to run.

 ## Usage